 What is cloud financial management – and what does it have to do with graduating from QuickBooks?

-Today’s growing businesses are facing unprecedented challenges and opportunities.
-On the positive side, they have the opportunity to capitalize on global markets and resources by virtue of today’s telecommunications networks, electronic commerce outlets and lower international trade restrictions.
+Today’s growing businesses are facing unprecedented challenges and opportunities and realizing they need to look at cloud financial management to excel in growth.
+They have the opportunity to capitalize on global markets and resources by virtue of today’s telecommunications networks, electronic commerce outlets and lower international trade restrictions.
 As a result, companies of all sizes are leveraging lower cost materials and skills abroad, and selling to new markets worldwide.
 On the other hand, companies must also contend with escalating competition and more complex operating requirements.

 At the same time, many businesses are increasingly reliant on a dispersed workforce of remote or mobile employees.
 They must also communicate more effectively with an expanding network of global suppliers, channel partners and customers.
 In order to manage these escalating challenges and fully capitalize upon today’s expanding market opportunities, an increasing number of growing businesses are recognizing that they must adopt more sophisticated financial management systems to properly support their businesses.

 Some smaller companies have used QuickBooks to track finances, but now need a more robust financial management system to handle their increasingly complicated transactions.
 They need to better forecast and track their revenue flows, keep a closer eye on their cost structures and adhere to tighter accounting and regulatory compliance standards.
 In the past, when companies graduated from QuickBooks, they would have to make significant investments in costly and complex on-premise, financial management software to meet their needs.
 These premise-based applications often required long deployment cycles, added hardware to support the applications, and dedicated in-house information technology staff time to keep the software up and running.

 Today, there are some escalating trends paving the way to increased cloud financial management adoption.